-The following discussion and analysis, prepared as of October 25, 2013, should be read in conjunction with the audited financial statements and related notes attached thereto of the Company for the year ended June 30, 2013.
-This MD&A was approved by the Board of Directors prior to its release.
+The following discussion and analysis, prepared as of November 25, 2013, should be read in conjunction with the unaudited condensed consolidated interim financial statements for the three months ended September 30, 2013 and the audited financial statements and related notes attached thereto of the Company for the year ended June 30, 2013.
+These unaudited condensed consolidated interim financial statements for the three months ended September 30, 2013 have been authorized for release by the Company's Board of Directors on November 25, 2013.
 All amounts are stated in Canadian dollars unless otherwise indicated.

-This Management Discussion & Analysis summarizes the activities of the Company to date, and provides financial information for the year ended June 30, 2013.
+This Management Discussion & Analysis summarizes the activities of the Company to date, and provides financial information for the three months ended September 30, 2013.
 Additional information on the Company is also available at www.sedar.com